-Work requests are routinely received and processed through the Laboratory's Clerical Unit via LabLynx.
-Requests can also be received and processed by the Latent Print Unit supervisor or a supervisor OCA via LabLynx.
+Work requests are routinely received and processed through the Laboratory's Administration Support Unit via LabOnQ.
+Requests can also be received and processed by the unit supervisor or supervisor OCA.

-Work requests will be initialed, case managed, and assigned by the Latent Print Unit supervisor or a supervisor OCA.
+Work requests will be initialed, case managed, and assigned by the unit supervisor or supervisor OCA.

-Priority of rush work requests must be approved by the Latent Print Unit supervisor or a supervisor OCA prior to the commencement of work.
+Priority of rush work requests must be approved by the unit supervisor or supervisor OCA prior to the commencement of work.

-Latent Print Unit work requests will be kept as a note page in the examiner's case notes.
+Work requests will be kept as a note page in the examiner's case notes.